xihaoli/STAARpipeline-Tutorial/README.md

 * `STAARpipeline_Gene_Centric_ncRNA.r` performs gene-centric noncoding analysis for ncRNA genes across the genome.
 There are 222 jobs using this script. <br>
 * `STAARpipeline_Gene_Centric_ncRNA_Long_Masks.r` performs gene-centric noncoding analysis for some specific long masks, and might require larger memory compared to `STAARpipeline_Gene_Centric_ncRNA.r`.
 There is 1 job using this script.
 #### Input: aGDS files and the STAAR null model.
 For more details, please see the R scripts.
 #### Output: 387 Rdata files with the user-defined names for protein-coding genes and 223 Rdata files with the user-defined names for ncRNA genes.
-For more details, please see the R scripts.

 ### Step 4: Sliding window analysis
 #### Script: <a href="STAARpipeline_Sliding_Window.r">**STAARpipeline_Sliding_Window.r**</a>